Can I Buy CBD Oil on Amazon?

 No matter what you search on Amazon, you’ll always wind up with a list of products displayed.
 Try it out by searching for anything on the Amazon prohibited list.
 These products may not be what you’re actually searching for, but Amazon will never direct you to a blank page.

 In the case of CBD oil, it may be a little more confusing because the products look like CBD tinctures.
 Look a little closer and you’ll see the products listed on Amazon are not CBD oil, but hemp seed oil or hemp extract.
 You will notice that these products do not list the amount of CBD present or the strength.
 This is a clue that it is not CBD oil.
 In order to remain listed on Amazon, the product descriptions are intentionally vague – which is the last thing you want from a hemp or CBD supplement.
+The label on CBD oil should be clear so that you know what you are buying, and ultimately consuming.

 You will also find that some sellers are trying to bend, or even break the rules.